Table of Contents

 Quora is a straightforward QA site where users can post or answer questions.
-Quora’s biggest USP is that if you’re searching for answers for a particular question, the site also shows you more “relevant questions” that can help users navigate the site quickly to find what they need.
-Building a Quora marketing strategy is pretty simple: find the questions that are relevant to your industry and answer them with passion.
-Quora also offers paid marketing options that can help drive traffic, brand awareness, conversions, app installs, or leads.
+Quora’s biggest USP is that if you’re searching for answers to a particular question, the site also shows you more “relevant questions” to help users navigate the site quickly to find what they need.

 The great thing about audio content is that it keeps your user-base entertained during mundane chores like passing through peak hour traffic or doing the dishes.
 Everyone has time to spare to make do with the virtual company, and that’s where podcasting fits in.
 There are many ways to leverage podcasts for marketing.
 You can set up sponsored ads with podcasting influencers or have your own podcast.
 The easy in-between is to join talk shows relevant to your niche.

 First introduced by the newspaper industry, native advertising seamlessly blends with existing informative content on a page to seem like it’s simply providing valuable insights to readers.

 Native ads are paid ads that don’t look like paid content.
 The idea has now expanded beyond offline daily news media.
 You’ll be able to find native ads on online news sites, apps, and even famous magazines like Forbes.
 Here are a few examples of native ads.

 The above image shows a native ad for OnePlus on the Inshorts news app.
 The article is essentially a paid press story on the Times Now Media group.